 In this example, a Review threshold is set to 60, while the prevent threshold is set to 80.
 Therefore the ranges would be as follows:

 - Allow: 0-59

 - Prevent: 80-100

-The Fraud Score actions normally sit at the lowest priority level in the action hierarchy, so if any other action source disagrees with them on the action, then the other action source is likely to be carried out instead.
-For example, a customer with a low fraud score may receive an allow action based on their fraud score, however be Prevented due to Connect or a Rule.
+The Payment Fraud Score recommendations normally sit at the lowest priority level in the rule hierarchy, so if any other recommendation reason disagrees with them on the recommendation action, then the other recommendation reason is likely to be carried out instead.
+For example, a customer with a low payment fraud score may receive an allow recommendation based on their payment fraud score, however be Prevented due to Connect or a Rule.